Bhakti Marga (organisation): Religious practices

 Bhakti Marga devotees follow Sadhana or 'spiritual practice', which can be carried out in any form or sequence.
 The spiritual practices are divided in 4 arms: Rituals, Meditation, Devotional Arts and Knowledge.
-However, the main practices are japa, the reciting of the holy names, meditation with Atma Kriya Yoga, daily prayer in worship through puja and yajna.
-Encouragement is also made to take up at least one verse of the Bhagavad Gita daily.
 Apart from the Bhagavad Gita, the Srimad Bhagavatam and the Guru Gita are attributed primary authority in the organisation.
 Devotional arts are also seen as ways to express bhakti towards Hari, such as painting, Sri Yantra composition, singing, dancing and theatre plays.
-These practices reflect the organization’s stated mission to advance Hindu spiritual practice.